 "Gajrela" is a sweet dessert pudding made with carrots, milk, sugar and rice.
 A goldmine of nutrients, naturally sweet carrots makes it rich and sticky with exotic cardamom.
-A decadent and comforting sweet treat that satisfies you with its flavor and creaminess.
+Decadent, festive and comforting sweet treat that satisfies you with its flavor and creaminess.

 I have a vivid memory of seeing my mom stirring up a big batch in a large pot, seeing it at the table in our kitchen cooling down in a huge silver vessel; we weren’t allowed to touch it until it was packaged and distributed amongst relatives and neighbors ;)